by intern Becca Stanger

 Abruzzo’s farmers and producers were significantly hurt by the quake.
 Enzo and Dina Galano of the Galano Dairy Farm, for example, lost their home in the earthquake and are now forced to live in a room attached to their barn.
 As if that were not enough, the quake caused severe damage to their barn and hay silo (pictured above), forcing the couple to frantically build a temporary shelter for their 60 cows before the arrival of the harsh winter weather.
 Facing hardships like these, many local producers of Abruzzo are now considering tossing in the towel and abandoning their agrarian lives for the city.
 Such migrations of necessity, however, would significantly damage the traditions rooted in the producers’ practices.

-In response, several leaders and members of the Slow Food San Francisco chapter have formed the Sustain Abruzzo project to provide these local producers with the support they need.
+In response, several leaders and members of the Sustain Abruzzo project to provide these local producers with the support they need.
 During the month of October, Sustain Abruzzo successfully arranged for several restaurants and food and wine producers to host fundraising events for the cause.
 With six events under their belts and six more in the works, the project promises to offer some much-needed aid to the Galano Dairy Farm and others.

 To contribute to this effort, check out the Sustain Abruzzo web site and sign up to donate to the campaign, host a fundraising event, or offer to distribute local products of the Abruzzo region.
 With the help of the Sustain Abruzzo project, the local farmers and producers of the Abruzzo region can protect and preserve their invaluable food traditions